streamthoughts/kafka-connect-file-pulse/docs/content/en/docs/Developer Guide/accessing-data-and-metadata.md

 | `$metadata.contentDigest`       | The digest of the source object content.                              | `string`              |
 | `$metadata.userDefinedMetadata` | The user-defined metadata.                                            | `Map[string, object]` |

-The `userDefinedMetadata` object may contain additional information about the source object.
+The `userDefinedMetadata` object may contain additional information (i.e. properties) about the source object.

 **Azure**